SweetPotatoImprov/StatTools/GoodDataPractices/README.md

 * RYTHA for root yield in tons per hectare and
 * DM for dry matter.

-You can see the full set of factors, traits and their respective labels [here](https://github.com/SweetPotatoImprov/StatTools/blob/master/CheckConsis/CheckConsis.R).
+You can see the full set of factors, traits, and their respective labels [here](https://github.com/SweetPotatoImprov/StatTools/blob/master/CheckConsis/CheckConsis.R).

 Some recommendations for your labels: